Employees are working hard for more than just the money – they want to know what you’re bringing to the table.

 Unlimited PTO is quickly becoming the hottest new trend in employee vacation benefits.
 As the name suggests, an unlimited PTO policy is a vacation policy in which employees are not given a predetermined number of days off.
 Employees can take as many vacation, sick, personal, or mental health days as they need, so long as their manager approves their time off.

-This employee benefit started as a trendy perk available to start-up employees and is quickly being adopted by more established, larger companies.
+This employee bonus started as a trendy perk available to start-up employees and is quickly being adopted by more established, larger companies.
 While there are always risks and rewards to offering a perk such as unlimited PTO, many companies see it as an additional recruiting and retention tool.

 This employee benefit may seem fringe for companies that don’t currently offer it, but it’s actually become part of the mainstream.
 According to CNBC, 70% of people globally work from home at least once a week.